barcek/aliesce/README.md

 Write, save and run scripts in multiple languages from a single source file.

+Allows for a granular one-run project generation and transformation.

 - [Why?](#why)
 - [How?](#how)
   - [Source file setup](#source-file-setup)